curtismceachen/Digipets/README.md

 4) Your pet can be deleted (sent to the Petting Zoo)

-5) After 4 hours your pet will have its mood changed to hungry
+5) Your pet will have its mood changed to hungry following creation

-6) This can be remedied through feeding your pet.
+6) This can be remedied by feeding your pet

-Link to the deployed app: https://digipetsforever.herokuapp.com/
+#### Link to the deployed app: https://digipetsforever.herokuapp.com/

-Link to Trello board used for set up: https://trello.com/b/T3EvZMJB/collabathon-team-rocket
+#### Link to Trello board used for set up: https://trello.com/b/T3EvZMJB/collabathon-team-rocket

-Icebox Items:
+#### Icebox Items:

 -Change pet colours